TheDataAnalyst-RITU/retail-sales-analysis-excel/README.md

 ## 💡 7.
 Recommendations & Next Steps

-Based on the insights, here's what Vrinda Store could do to grow in 2023:
+Based on the insights, here's what this retail store could do to grow in 2026:

 - **Lean into the core customer.** Adult women are the biggest segment — tailor marketing, product range, and offers toward them.
 - **Plan inventory around demand.** Stock up on "Set" and "Kurta" categories, which clearly dominate sales.